Farmhouse Dining Table with Wrought Iron Chairs in Rustic, Industrial Kitchen

 The kitchen in the King home has been completely transformed and repositioned.
 Some of the key elements of the kitchen are the open shelves, the black granite countertops, the brick backsplash, a vent hood, stainless steel appliances, industrial light fixtures and a custom island, as seen on Fixer Upper.

-Rustic Industrial Kitchen with Brown Cabinets and Island
+Rustic Kitchen with Built-in Cabinets, Pendant Lights, Wood Beam and Island